KUCD. You should be here.

 The world is full of knowledge and possibility.
 And at KU, you have access to it all.
 Because, here, we believe there’s no limit to what you can do.

 Here, you’ll discover the power of your voice and grow, not into someone new, but truly into yourself.
 You are imaginative, innovative, and challenge-seeking and you deserve a program that rises to meet your abilities.
-That’s why a KUCD degree isn’t just a piece of paper, it’s evidence of an experience.
+That’s why a KUCD degree isn’t just a piece of paper, it’s evidence of experience.
 It’s a secret handshake into the world of design.

 Find your voice.
 Design your KUCD story.